-- Rotary mat and cutter
+Rotary mat and cutter

-- Hot glue gun
+Hot glue gun

-- Needle and thread
+Needle and thread

 Measure from your shoulders to two inches above the ground.
 Using sharp scissors or a rotary mat and cutter, cut a square of fleece twice as long and twice as wide as this measurement.

-Fold the square into four equal sections.
+Fold the square into four equal sections to make your DIY cape.
 Use chalk to mark the corner at the center of the original large square.
 Draw a curved chalk line connecting the two corners next to the center corner, rounding off the corner opposite the center corner.

 Cut through one of the straight folded edges up to the center corner.
 Cut only one of the folds, not both.